-Don Griffith was the head of the Layout Department at Disney Studios for many years.
-During the 1970's he helped usher in a young group of kids hungry to learn the tricks of the trade from this master.
+Don Griffith was the head of the Layout Department at Disney Studios for many years and the de facto Art Director from from the mid sixties on through the seventies.
+In addition during the 1970's, he helped usher in a young group of kids hungry to learn the tricks of the trade from this master.
 I had a special affection for Layout as it was explained to me by a teacher at Cal Arts, Ken O'Connor.
 Layout was the area where the film was staged, where the setting was designed to best portray the character and further the story with specific background design.
 Ken had recommended me to Don and I was flattered to be able to work with him.
-Don had been Ken's assistant once upon a time many years ago.
+Don had been Ken's assistant once upon a time many years ago during Pinocchio.

 Don was born on February 3, 1918 in Montana.
 His dad had passed a way when he was a boy and his mom moved the family to Hollywood where she operated a boarding house.
 He got a job at 19 after interviewing with Walt at Hyperion.
 He moved over to the Buena Vista address where he met a bubbly secretary named Kay.
 They married and had a lovely daughter Dolores.

 The first day I arrived at the studio, Don took it on himself to show me around.
 He took me out to what was then one of the Disney Studio watering holes I believe was called El Chiquito Restaurant across from Warner Brothers Studio.
 We all just fondly called it, "El Sloppo's".
 Don held court in the corner booth as our regular waitress, Madge kept the glasses and the chips filled as we balanced spoons on our noses along with shot glasses on our heads to gain her attention.